fnaumenko/isChIP/README.md

 `-D|--mda`<br>
 applies [MDA](https://en.wikipedia.org/wiki/Multiple_displacement_amplification) technique.<br>
 See [Model: brief description](#model-brief-description) for more details.<br>
-Enabling this option leads to some increase in the run time.<br>
-The process applies to all fragments (fore- and background).
+The process applies to all fragments (fore- and background) and is somewhat time consuming.

 `-a|--pcr <int>`<br>
 specifies the number of [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) amplification cycles.<br>